lucamul/RA-NOC2/README.md

 You can process the latest results by calling `bash process_latest_results.sh` or process a specific result by calling `python3 process_results.py "folder_name" "experiment_name"` and adding `--freshness` if you want to process data freshness and not latency/throughput.

+## Generate Histories
+Running `bash run_default.sh` will generate two histories, one for RAMP-F and one for RAMP-S. (Support of histories for the other algorithms is there but untested, please check if it works before running experiments for them).
+Run `python3 analyze_server_logs.py <experiment-folder-name> <output-file>` to generate history.
+Note that experiment folder name is the folder where inside you can find all the folders `C<ip-address>` and `S<ip-address>.`

+## Running custom experiments
+Modify `experiments.py` and run `python3 process_results.py "folder_name" "experiment_name"` with your new experiment.

 ## Further Questions

 For further information on the codebase, please refer to the [RAMP GitHub repository](https://github.com/pbailis/ramp-sigmod2014-code).